Multitask Learning Can Improve Worst-Group Outcomes: Details For Natural Data Experiments

 \section{Details For Natural Data Experiments}

-We have made a case for using regularized multitask learning as an intervention for combating poor worst-group performance through empirical explorations in a simplified, synthetic setting.
-In this section, we go over the experimental details for our investigations of tasks of more practical interest.
+We have made a case for using regularized multitask learning to combat poor worst-group performance through empirical explorations in a simplified, synthetic setting.
+In this section, we review the experimental details for our investigations of tasks of more practical interest.